Abu Rumaysah

-Abu Rumaysah al-Britani (born 24 June 1983), born Siddhartha Dhar, is a British citizen who is an Islamic State of Iraq and the Levant (ISIL) militant.
-In January 2016, he was named as the narrator in a film issued by ISIL that showed the execution of suspected spies against the regime.
+Abu Rumaysah al-Britani, born Siddhartha Dhar (24 June 1983) also known as Jihadi Sid, is a British citizen who is an Islamic State (IS) militant.
+On 3 January 2016, he was named as the lead executioner in a film issued by IS from Raqqa, Syria that showed the execution of suspected British spies against the Islamic State.
+Rumaysah had been called the second 'Jihadi John', due to his British accent and appearance in the film.
 Abu Rumaysah has been designated as a global terrorist by the United States.